novalabsxyz/devdocs/blockchain/run-your-own-miner.md

 The `--name miner` names the container, which makes interacting with the docker easier, but feel free to name the container whatever you want.

 The `--mount` with the parameters above will mount the container's `/var/data/` directory to the systems directory `/home/ec2-user/miner_data`.

+### Configure AWS Instance for Sync
+Amazon EC2 instances have CPU usage credits that will easily be depleted during the initial sync of the blockchain.
+To avoid having your instance throttled, you can temporarily uncap your instance by setting CPU credit usage to unlimited.
+Once your miner has reached full block height, a t2.small instance is sufficient to keep your miner running.

 ### Interact with the Miner within the Container